Yohoa/rfiling-camera-media-autosort/README.md

-## ImageAutoSort - User Guide
+## Rfiling: Camera Photo Video Auto - User Guide

 ### Overview
-ImageAutoSort is a Python script designed to automate the sorting of images from a source directory to a destination directory.
-This script supports both copying and moving images, and handles file conflicts and metadata extraction.
+Rfiling is a set of Python script designed to automate the sorting of images from a source directory to a destination directory. **Whether using FTP or an SD card, every time you finish taking photos and videos, you need to find a way to transfer them from temporary media to your computer or NAS, and then categorize them one by one.
+This process is repetitive and cumbersome.
+Thefore, I write these scripts  to solve the problem described above.** This set supports both copying and moving images, and handles file conflicts and metadata extraction.
+It consists of:
+- `MediaRenamer`: a script to rename video files with their metadata
+- `VideoAutoSort`: a script to help you copy and sort videos with thier creation date with duplication detection.
+- `ImageAutoSort`: same feature as VideoAutoSort, but dealing with images.

 ### Requirements
 - Python environment